 About

-I’m a Human-Computer Interaction (HCI) researcher and software engineer, where I’m a Ph.D. candidate at the University of Maryland, College Park (UMD).
-I’m a current member of the Human-Computer Interaction Lab at UMD.
-I’m currently advised by Dr. Stephanie Valencia^2, where I research accessible computer-mediated technology for people with aphasia1.
+I’m currently a Ph.D. candidate at the University of Maryland, College Park (UMD), and a member of the Human-Computer Interaction Lab (HCIL).
+I’m currently advised by Dr. Stephanie Valencia^2, where I research and build AI-powered computer-mediated communication technology for people with aphasia1.

 I was fortunate to have worked with Dr. Eun Kyoung Choe and Dr. Ivan Lee in examining how self-tracking tools can support goal-setting in stroke rehabilitation.
 I’ve also worked with Dr. Daniel Epstein and the members of the Personal Informatics Everyday (PIE) lab at UC Irvine on various self-tracking technology research.